Doreen Gorsky

 Doreen Marjorie Gorsky née Doreen Stephens (12 October 1912 – 20 March 2001), was a British Liberal Party politician, feminist and television producer and executive who during her career specialised in women's and children's programmes.

-Background
+Early life and marriages

 Doreen Stephens was born in Hammersmith.
 She was educated at a private boarding school in Folkestone, before attending finishing schools in Brussels and Wimbledon.

 In 1933, at the age of 19, she married a stockbroker, Richard Holden, with whom she had two children, though after five years, the couple divorced.
 During the war, she was a commandant in the British Red Cross.
 In 1944 at London University, she received the Gilchrist gold medal and diploma for social studies.
 In 1942, she married Jacob Arthur Gorsky, a London doctor and barrister and a Liberal politician.